branaway/Japid/readme.txt

 			3. added "_play" implicit object, so named to avoid conflict with play package name.
 			4. added "suppressNull", a directive to allow safe navigation in expression, default off e.g. ` suppressNull on
+			5. added a property in application.conf that directs the plugin to dump a request in the system console for debugging.
+The property is named as japid.dump.request, which can take "yes|no|regex".
+The default is "no".
+See the application.conf and the Application.dumpPost() in the japid sample application for an example.
 2010/8/8:	V0.5
 			1. moved all samples to the JapidSample sub directory, which was a sample Play application to demo Japid features.
 			2. added renderJapidWith() in the JapidController which can be used to render a designated template with parameters.